 Advance Directives are legal instruments you create now that only go into effect if some incapacitating event triggers them.
 Advance Directives tell doctors what type of care you wish to receive or not receive, or they appoint a person you trust to make decisions on your behalf.
-Without these documents in place, your spouse, children and siblings can wind up fighting over what treatment you should get or agonizing over what is the best choice.
+Without these documents in place, your spouse, adult children, and/or siblings can wind up fighting over what treatment you should get or agonizing over what is the best choice.
 By drafting Advance Directives and having conversations with your loved ones, you can trust that you will be cared for according to your wishes without overburdening your loved ones at an emotionally difficult time.
-The most important Advance Directives to consider in Florida are a Designation of Health Care Surrogate, Living Will, and DNRO.
+The most important Advance Directives to consider in Florida are a Designation of Health Care Surrogate, Living Will, and Do Not Resuscitate Order (DNRO).

 Designation of Health Care Surrogate